zhangy10-nku/marp-documentation/README.md

 **Bounce ideas.
 Be social.
 Seek to understand different perspectives and what problems they solve.**

 Great software emerges from diverse viewpoints.
 Engage with your team, understand why different approaches exist, and learn from the problems others have solved.
 No one has all the answers alone.

 ---

-#### **Rule 5: Users Are Your North Star**
-**Talk with users often.
-Get feedback as soon as possible.
-Be responsive.
-Understand needs.**

-Your users define success.
-Regular communication ensures you're building what actually matters.
-Quick feedback loops and genuine understanding of user needs prevent wasted effort and missed opportunities.

----